Logan Thomas injury isn’t as bad as WFT feared, but it’s unclear how long he’ll be out

 After an impressive first year as a full-time starter at tight end, Thomas, a former quarterback, signed a three-year deal with Washington worth roughly $24 million in July.
 The expectation was his role in the offense would expand, along with his production.
 But because of injuries, he has played in only six games this year and has 18 catches for 196 receiving yards and three touchdowns.

 Because of injuries at nearly every position, Washington has relied on younger, less experienced players to fill the void.
-Along the way, it has revealed the depth of the roster.
+Along the way, those necessary moves have revealed the depth of the roster.

 “We’ve been very fortunate,” Rivera said.
-“Our personnel department has done an excellent job for us and last year, we did some good things and we were able to build upon it this year.
+“Our personnel department has done an excellent job for us, and last year we did some good things and we were able to build upon it this year.
 That’s been good.
 Then you got to give credit to the positional coach.
 I think the coaches have done a really good job in preparation.
-We’ve had good depth; we have players that we’ve been able to plug in and have them play because they’ve been ready to play.
-I think a little bit of it is the philosophy of the way we go through training camp.”
+We’ve had good depth; we have players that we’ve been able to plug in and have them play because they’ve been ready to play.”

-Yet Rivera also admitted that he’s concerned about how many more injuries his team can sustain.
+Yet Rivera also admitted that he’s concerned about how many more injuries his team can take.
 Washington is playing its fourth center, Keith Ismael.
 It signed its fourth kicker, Brian Johnson, last week.
 And it has rearranged personnel at multiple positions to compensate for injuries.

 At 6-6, riding a four-game winning streak and sitting in sixth place in the NFC, Washington has gained control over its playoff chances.
 But it faces a gantlet in its final five games.
 After hosting the first-place Cowboys on Sunday, Washington still has road games against all three of its NFC East opponents — Philadelphia, Dallas and the New York Giants — plus a home game against the Eagles.